 Marist College offers prerequisite courses for entry into medical, dental, and veterinary schools, as well as schools of podiatry, optometry, and other institutions allied to the health profession.
 Most often students interested in preparing for health-profession careers major in the sciences.
-Pre-Med Biology majors should follow the recommended program sequence on page 64.
-Pre-Med Chemistry majors should follow the recommended program sequence for the Biochemistry Option on page 74.
-Students may, however, major in the humanities and take the necessary prerequisite courses, or their equivalents, as electives.
+Pre-Med Biology majors should follow the recommended program sequence on page 68.
+Biomedical Science majors should follow the recommended program sequence for the Biochemistry Option on page 80.
+Pre-Med or Pre-Health Athletic Training majors should follow the recommended program sequence for the Athletic Training Major on page 64.
+Students may, however, major in the humanities or any other area, and take the necessary prerequisite courses, or their equivalents, as electives.
 These courses are as follows:

-BIOL 110-111 General Biology I and II

-BIOL 112-113 General Biology Lab I and II

-CHEM 131 General Chemistry I and Lab

-CHEM 132 General Chemistry II and Lab

-CHEM 211-212 Organic Chemistry I and II

-CHEM 213 Organic Chemistry Lab

-PHYS 211-212 Physics I and II

-PHYS 213-214 Physics Lab I and II

-ENG 116-117 College Writing I and II
+BIOL 110-111 General Biology I and II BIOL 112-113 General Biology Lab I and II CHEM 131 General Chemistry I and Lab CHEM 132 General Chemistry II and Lab CHEM 211-212 Organic Chemistry I and II CHEM 213 Organic Chemistry Lab PHYS 211-212 Physics I and II PHYS 213-214 Physics Lab I and II ENG 116-117 College Writing I and II

-A student planning to seek a career in a health profession should consult with the Pre-Health Professions Advisor, Dr. Joseph Bettencourt, early in his or her freshman year.
-The advisor assists a student in setting up a program of courses for entry into a professional school and continues counseling him or her while at Marist.
-Dr. Bettencourt also prepares and distributes a handbook titled Health Professions Student Guide to interested students.
+A student planning to seek a career in a health profession should consult with the Advisor to the Health Professions, Dr. Joseph Bettencourt, early in his or her freshman year.
+The Advisor assists a student in setting up a program of courses for entry into a professional school and continues counseling him or her while at Marist.
+Dr. Bettencourt also prepares and distributes a handbook titled Health Professions Student Guide to interested students

 Admittance to a professional school is based upon a student's record of academic achievement, performance on a national qualifying examination, and a letter of evaluation and recommendation from the Pre-Health Professions Committee.
-This committee is chaired by the Pre-Health Professions Advisor.
+This committee is chaired by the Health Professions Advisor.